Salmar33/percentage/README.md

 1. [Download the latest release] (to the right in the "Releases" section "Download binaries")
 1. Copy percentage.exe in your startup folder
    1. To get to your startup folder, press Windows+R, type "shell:startup", then press return/enter
-   2. This way the percentage.exe will be started upon booting up
+   2. This way percentage.exe will automatically be started upon booting up

 ## Compiling